rakibul-wdp/DSA-JS/math-for-programming/practice.md

 - Append R to the beginning of B
 - Set D to Q
 - B now contains the binary representation of the original decimal number.

+- Question 03: You and your friends in class might be choosing different values for P. Can anybody choose a P that is an odd number?
+Explain your answer.
+- In mathematics, odd numbers are integers that cannot be divided by 2 without leaving a remainder.
+They are expressed as 2n + 1, where "n" is an integer.
+Even numbers, on the other hand, are integers that can be divided by 2 without a remainder and are expressed as 2n, where "n" is an integer.
+  So, anybody can choose "P" to be an odd number, and there's no inherent mathematical restriction against it.